Atlanta Police Scanner: The Civil Rights City Goes Dark

 Engage the Georgia General Assembly

-Push for state legislation requiring public access provisions for police communications.
-Point to Colorado's media access law as a model for Georgia.
+Push for state legislation with public access provisions for police communications.
+Colorado's media access law is a working model Georgia could follow.

 Frequently Asked Questions